openjax/esc/README.md

 ### Why **easyjax-jetty**?

-#### CohesionFirst™
+#### CohesionFirst

-Developed with the CohesionFirst™ approach, **easyjax-jetty** is built to make a developer's life easier.
+Developed with the CohesionFirst approach, **easyjax-jetty** is built to make a developer's life easier.
 Made possible by the rigorous conformance to design patterns and best practices in every line of its implementation, **commons-jetty** is simple to use and easy to understand.

 #### Cohesive and Simple API for Embedded Servlet Container Initialization